liorvr/liorvr.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Chemistry, University of California, Berkeley, 2022 –
-* M.Sc. in Chemistry, The Hebrew University of Jerusalem, 2022 (expected)
+* M.Sc. in Chemistry, The Hebrew University of Jerusalem, 2019 – 2022
   * Advised by [Prof. Uri Banin](https://openscholar.huji.ac.il/baningroup/) and [Prof. Eran Rabani](http://www.cchem.berkeley.edu/ergrp/)
-* B.Sc. in Chemistry, The Hebrew University of Jerusalem, 2019
+* B.Sc. in Chemistry, The Hebrew University of Jerusalem, 2015 – 2019

 Work experience
 ======